atharos1/MildlyInterestingGeneticAlgorithm/README.md

 _configuration.generationSize_ random objects will then be produced through the _witness_'s _getRandom_ method.
 They will constitute the first generation.
 The algorithm's flow is then as follows:

- 1. Select _configuration.cantChildren_ parents from the current population through the potentially two parent _Selector_ implementations specified in the configuration file.
+ - Select _configuration.cantChildren_ parents from the current population through the potentially two parent _Selector_ implementations specified in the configuration file.
- 2. Breed _configuration.cantChildren_ children through the chosen _Crossover_ implementation.
+ - Breed _configuration.cantChildren_ children through the chosen _Crossover_ implementation.
- 3. Apply each of the _mutate_ methods from each of the defined _Mutation_ implementations.
+ - Apply each of the _mutate_ methods from each of the defined _Mutation_ implementations.
- 4. Select _configuration.generationSize_ parents through the potentially two parent _Selector_ implementations specified in the configuration file.
+ - Select _configuration.generationSize_ parents through the potentially two parent _Selector_ implementations specified in the configuration file.
 Once chosen, they will substitute the current generation.
-	5.1.
-If _configuration.fillAll_ is set to _true_, then add the generated children to the current generation and 		choose from all of them.
+	 - If _configuration.fillAll_ is set to _true_, then add the generated children to the current generation and 		choose from all of them.
-	5.2.
-If _configuration.fillAll_ is set to _true_, attemp to select _configuration.generationSize_ subjects from the generated children with no repetitions.
+	 - If _configuration.fillAll_ is set to _false_, attemp to select _configuration.generationSize_ subjects from the generated children with no repetitions.
 If _configuration.generationSize_ > _configuration.cantChildren_, finish up by selecting an additional (_configuration.generationSize_ - _configuration.cantChildren_) subjects from the current generation.
-6. Check every _FinishCriteria_ implementation provided.
+ - Check every _FinishCriteria_ implementation provided.
-	6.1.
-If any of them is met, end the program's executions and potentially print results.
+	 - If any of them is met, end the program's executions and potentially print results.
-	6.2.
-Else, go back to step 1.
+	 - Else, go back to the first step.

 # Compile instructions
 From the project's root folder, run: